Affiliate links may be used. Please see our advertising disclosure for more information.

 Remember that time you went to the lake and forgot the wet towels and suits in a plastic bag in the trunk of the car?
 (Hoping I’m not the only one!)
 Then there’s your son’s sports clothes that smell like death.
 And what is up with the kitchen washcloths that form an unforgettably awful smell that gets on your hands?
 All these items can smell fresh again by simply running them through a couple cycles in the washing machine.
-Here’s how to freshen the laundry with two pantry staples.

 What You Need Naturally Freshen Laundry

 Collect all your smelly things and put them in your washing machine.
 Run them through a normal cycle in hot water (or the hottest temperature the items can safely handle), but instead of using detergent, use 1 cup of vinegar.
 (The “Max Fill Line” on my washer only allows for about 1/2 cup vinegar, so that’s all I used, but if you have a top-loading washer, use a full cup).